rogerGunis/ebayKleinanzeigen/README.md

 ## Features

+- **New** Can send E-mails on failure, along with a screenshot of the browser session
 - **New** Automatically deletes and re-publishes ad if existing one is too old
 - **New** Keeps track of ad publishing and last updating date
 - **New** Ability to selectively enable / disable ads being published / updated